mcdomx/monitor/README-application_design.rst

 Channels-Redis is a Django-specific support application that is used in this application to communicate from the web-server to the web-client.

-Setting up the channels for communication only requires a few steps; the distributed nature of any communication structure can make it seem complicated:
+Setting up the channels for communication only requires a few steps but the distributed nature of any communication structure can make it seem complicated:

-1. Backend: the channel objects are setup in the consumers.py script.
-Additionally, routing for websocket communications is setup in 2 routing.py files, one is in the project root and the other is in the traffic_monitor directory.
+1. Backend: the channel objects are setup in the traffic_monitor/websocket_channels.py script.
+These are the backend Python objects that represent the backend connection to the socket.
+Each socket gets a routing through which the back-end and front-end will communicate with each other.
+These routings are defined in the traffic_monitor/channel_routing.py file and a top-level routing is defined in the monitor/channel_routing.py file.
+Only the traffic_monitor/channel_routing.py file needs to be maintained for new socket urls.

-2. A channel is crested by the front-end using JavaScript:
+2. Front-End: The channel end of the socket is established by creating an object in JavaScirpt:

 ::